jwillmer/tariff-chart/README.md

 - **`labelColor`** (Optional):
   - Default: `"#000000"`
   - Description: Text color of the current time label.

+### Y-Axis
+- **`min`** (Optional):
+  - Default: Automatically calculated as 5 units above the lowest tariff value
+  - Description: Sets a fixed minimum value for the y-axis.
+If not specified, a dynamic minimum will be calculated.

 ### Tariffs
 - **`tariffs`** (Required):